ericwbailey/ericwbailey.website/source/published/contrast-color-is-a-good-thing-but-also-solving-the-problem-at-the-wrong-layer.md

 ---
 layout: "layouts/post.njk"
-title: `contrast-color()` is a good thing, but also solving the problem at the wrong layer
+title: <code>contrast-color()</code> is a good thing, but also solving the problem at the wrong layer
 source: ericwbailey.website
 excerpt: "Browsers are a failure of imagination"
 date: 2024-05-21